SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Your provider can usually diagnose this problem by examining your foot.
 Squeezing your forefoot or toes together bring on the symptoms.

-A foot x-ray may be done to rule out bone problems.
+A foot x-ray may be done to check for bone problems.
 MRI or ultrasound can successfully diagnose the condition.

 Blood tests may be done to check for inflammation-related conditions, including certain forms of arthritis.